 Pre-Health Tracks: There are no pre-health majors at UCSB.
 Instead, students pursue what we refer to as Pre-health Tracks, which range from Pre-Medicine to Pre-Veterinary Medicine.
 These tracks include the commonly required prerequisite and suggested courses for their associated professional school programs.
 For more information about choosing a major, please refer to the Choosing A Major section of the Pre-Health Guide.

-Special Programs: Lastly, UCSB offers a number of special programs designed to enrich students’ undergraduate experiences.
-These programs include the Undergraduate Research and Creative Activities (URCA) Grant, the Faculty Research Assistance Program (FRAP), UC Education Abroad Program (UCEAP), and our new Medical Humanities Certificate Program (Offered through PaCE).
+Special Programs & Resources: Lastly, UCSB offers a number of special programs designed to enrich students’ undergraduate experiences.
+These programs include the Undergraduate Research and Creative Activities (URCA) Grant, the Faculty Research Assistance Program (FRAP), UC Education Abroad Program (UCEAP), our new Medical Humanities Certificate Program (Offered through PaCE), and the Educational Opportunity Program (EOP).
 These are often great programs for students to become more well-rounded personally and professionally.

 Gaucho Guide to Pre-Health